-The popularity of marijuana amongst seniors continues to rise as a decade ago a mere 2.8% of elderly people said they had taken it whilst in 2013 a whopping 71% increase at 4.8% say they have taken marijuana (1).
+The popularity of marijuana amongst seniors continues to rise as a decade ago a mere 2.8% of elderly people said they had taken it whilst in 2013 a whopping 71% increase at 4.8% said they had taken marijuana (1).
 The benefits and risks associated with cannabis and older people will be discussed further below.

 Benefits of Marijuana Use in Senior Populations